clvv/fasd/README.md

 $_FASD_VIMINFO
 Path to .viminfo file for viminfo backend, defaults to "$HOME/.viminfo"

+$_FASD_RESOLVE_SYMLINKS
+Set this option to 1 if you want fasd to resolve symbolic links.
+This is useful to prevent duplicates in the entry list.
+Defaults to 0.

 $_FASD_RECENTLY_USED_XBEL
 Path to XDG recently-used.xbel file for recently-used backend, defaults to "$HOME/.local/share/recently-used.xbel"